ISS Transit

 (see next section).

-optionally download Geoid Height Data and Digital Elevation Model data
+The user can optionally download Geoid Height Data and Digital Elevation

-which is used by the program to more accurately compute the transit
+Model data which is used by the program to more accurately compute the

 the user specified elevation to roughly compute the transit path.